Heart Rate Monitor Running Programs

 Do cut back your training every fourth week.

-after a while she saw that hard days every day is not very beneficial
+But after a while she saw that hard days every day is not very beneficial for your running.

 You need your easy days.

 You need your rest weeks.